sqlc-dev/www/_posts/2023-12-04-preview-typescript-support-with-sqlc-gen-typescript.md

 We've learned a ton from building out our Go, Python and Kotlin support over the last four years.
 Our TypeScript codegen output incorporates much of that learning.

 We generate individual functions, not methods on a class.
-This structure allows for easier compostability.
+This structure allows for easier composability.

 We also take advantage of TypeScript's more advanced type-system.
 Each function accepts and returns interfaces, meaning that we don't have to have a single model definition for our methods.